 Until you are licensed by the state Office of EMS (OEMS), you can’t actually treat patients as an EMT.
 That doesn’t mean you can’t do anything.
 Many volunteer ambulance services would be more than happy to take you on at this point.
 It’s hard to find good volunteers.
 If you have any interest in helping out your local community, these services are often eager to take you in.
 They’ll have you work as a third member with a fully licensed crew.
 That gives you the opportunity to get some experience and be ready to be on your own as soon as you’re licensed.
 Unfortunately, paid ambulance services won’t usually take you on yet.

-How do I sign up for the exams?
+How do I sign up for the EMT exams?

 Passing the final exams for the EMT class is an important first step.
 However, you’ll also need to pass another two exams, both a practical and a written.
 The practical exam is run by CT OEMS and meets the National Registry of EMTs (NREMT) requirements.
-To sign up for this exam, go to https://code1web.com/practical-examination-initial-testing/.
+Sign up for this exam.
 Code One hosts practical exams on Wednesday evenings at our East Hartford location.
 They’re scheduled every two or three weeks.
 Don’t wait to sign up because registration closes 8 days before each exam.

 CT OEMS sends practical exam results to instructors.
 As soon as Code One receives your practical exam results, we will email you to let you know how you did and what to do next.
 Practical exam results can sometimes take as much a week or more to come back from the state so be patient.
 We will send them to you as soon as we have them.
 Written exam results will be in your NREMT account within two days, sometimes faster.

 How long do I have to get this done?